Find your way with our blog

 Keep your receipts

-2. Proof of payment (bank or credit card statement)
+2. Proof of payment (your bank or credit card statement)

 So, make sure you have both.
-Oftentimes, they’ll ask for your bank statement and request 10 receipts from your list of expenses.
+Often, they’ll ask for your bank statement and request ten receipts from your list of expenses.

-We’ll need to see receipts for anything that will be considered an asset of the company: equipment, vehicles, computers, etc. We’ll also need to see any transactions that are unusual, significant, or paid by cash or personally.
+We’ll need receipts for anything considered an asset of the company, such as equipment, vehicles, computers, etc. We’ll also need to see any unusual, significant, or personal transactions paid in cash.

 Download your bank statements

-• Regularly save your e-Transfer history.
-(Usually, you can only search back six months, so make sure you do this often.)
+• Save your e-Transfer history regularly.
+(You can usually only search back six months, so do this often.)

-• If you’re claiming a home office, you’ll need a record of a few things from your personal accounts: mortgage statements, and your bills/record of payment for your electric, gas, water and internet.
+• If you’re claiming a home office, you’ll need a record of a few things from your personal accounts: mortgage statements and bills/records of payment for your electric, gas, water and internet.

 Track your non-bank expenses